awsdocs/amazon-appstream2-developer-guide/doc_source/programmatically-create-image.md

 ### `add-application` operation<a name="add-application-operation-image-assistant-cli"></a>

 Adds the application to the application list for AppStream 2\.0 users\.
 Applications in this list are included in the application catalog\.
 The application catalog displays to users when they sign in to an AppStream 2\.0 streaming session\.

+**Note**
+If you need to make changes to an application configuration, remove the application and add the application with the updated settings\.

 **Synopsis**